Lunar New Year: Ryukyu Islands

-people traditionally celebrate Lunar New Year on the first day of the lunar calendar.
+people traditionally celebrate Lunisolar New Year on the first day of the Chinese calendar.

 South Asia

 These South Asian traditional lunisolar celebrations are observed according to the local lunisolar calendars.
 They are influenced by Indian tradition, which marks the system of lunar months in a solar sidereal year.
 A separate solar new year also exists for those Indian regions which use solar months in a solar sidereal year.